 Not a member?
 Join now to save on future concerts and more!

-Thursday, July 8th at 7pm
+Thursday, March 31st at 7pm

 This concert is part of “Women’s Work” programming which is funded by the National Endowment for the Arts, the Women’s Fisheries Network, Mass Cultural Council, and the New Bedford, Fairhaven, Dartmouth, Westport, Marion, and Mattapoisett Cultural Councils.
-Thank you to New Bedford Whaling National Historical Park for hosting this event.